tretoby/Home-Lab/README.md

 ### Skills Learned
 [Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of SIEM concepts and practical application using Splunk , and Nessus
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.